docker/docs/opensource/index.md

 target="_blank" class="_"} for resources and information on the community.

-The topics in this guide on [Other ways to contribute](/opensource/ways/) provide some additional information,  but it's likely you'll find the community information you are looking for on the GitHub repository.
+The topics in this guide on [Other ways to contribute](/opensource/ways/) provide some additional information,  but the community information you are looking for is probably available on the GitHub repository.

 ## Looking for Moby?